What is a Reward Model?¶

 is the losing response (the one humans rejected)

-reads as “ is preferred to ” (that symbol means “is preferred to” or “is better than”)
+reads as “ is preferred to ”

-means “given prompt ” (that vertical bar means “conditional on” or “given”)
+means “given prompt ”

-is the sigmoid function (more on this in a second)
+is the sigmoid function

 is the reward score for the winning response